Looking for ways you can implement landing pages for your business? Click through for 15 landing page ideas to get you started.

 - Present a virtual countdown for launch day

-- Start building (or growing) your email list from the get-go
+- Start building your email list from the get-go

 Simply add a call-to-action that will encourage visitors to give their email address in exchange for being the first to be notified when the page goes live.